-Bromley Mountain Via Long Trail is a 5.4 mile moderately trafficked out and back trail located near Peru, VT that features beautiful wild flowers and is rated as difficult.
+Bromley Mountain Via Long Trail is a 5.4 mile moderately trafficked out and back trail located near Peru, Vermont that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash